 Enhance our visitors’ experience

 Implement practical policy and regulatory reform

 Develop and strengthen partnerships through collaboration and communication.

 To develop, promote, manage & use the resorts on a sustainable basis and in a manner compatible with the alpine environment, having regard to environmental and ecological considerations (particularly climate change), economic considerations, and cultural heritage considerations (particularly indigenous cultural heritage).
 It is also to use the resorts primarily for alpine recreation and tourism, in all seasons of the year, by persons from varied cultural and economic groups.

-RMB Directors and staff are required to abide by the seven Victorian Public Sector values which provide the foundation of the integrity and accountability framework for all public sector employees – respect, integrity, impartiality, accountability, responsiveness, leadership, human rights.
+Resort Management Directors and staff are required to abide by the seven Victorian Public Sector values which provide the foundation of the integrity and accountability framework for all public sector employees – respect, integrity, impartiality, accountability, responsiveness, leadership, human rights.